JustinBLDang/justinbldang.github.io/index.md

 toc: true
 toc_sticky: true
 ---
 I am a **Computer Science Instructor** that teaches k-12 students about the fundamentals of programming.
 I am also a **Project Lead** that helps High School students build their portfolio.
-Some projects I am leading for students are a ***Machine Learning rocket recovery simulator*** and ***VR Speech and Debate simulator***.
-I've been working with *MLAgents(GAIL, Behavioral Cloning, Experiment Design), ChatGPT API, http-server, Reinforced Learning, Unity Engine* and curating lesson plans to teach students how to use those tools.

-I worked on projects in ***Game Development*** in HS and in University I worked on ***algorithms/embedded systems/AI/ML/Computer Networking*** projects.
-Now, I'm working on ***Web Development*** projects *(Display Current Track(Spotify Widget) and Personal Website)*.
-These projects have made problem solving one of my biggest strengths, which has brought success to many of my students in competitions and university applications.
-I do this by curating lessons/information to student preferences, scheduling their work, and teaching them  how to display their understanding well enough to compete in competions like the [Coolest Projects](https://online.coolestprojects.org/cp-online-2025) and [Congressional App Challenge](https://www.congressionalappchallenge.us/).

 ## Projects

 {% include feature_row id="MainFeatureRow" %}